taustation-fan/taustation-fan.github.io/career.md

 | Eliminate a target                          | 270       | agility       | Anywhere          | ✔        |           |
 | Conduct an internal affairs investigation   | 199       | intelligence  | Security          |          |           |
 | Create a security plan                      | 190       | intelligence  | Security          |          |           |

+Advantages:

+* Highly-paid career tasks in four career tasks
+* Many of the medium- to highest-paying career tasks are illegal or dangerous

 ## Technologist: Port Technician